Affordable Connectivity

 One thing I noticed while helping my uncle apply was how quick it moved once we got the papers right.
 Less than a week and he had a phone buzzing in his pocket.
 No monthly bills.
 No funny business.
 That is Lifeline in Arkansas.
 It keeps the lines open when money is tight, plain and simple.

-Free Government Phone Providers Arkansas
+Free Government Phone Providers in Arkansas

 • Assurance Wireless